Radiocentre: Tools

+Explore the full selection tools available on Radiocentre's website.

+Tuning In

+Tuning In is Radiocentre’s flagship event, with a focus on the latest developments and innovations in audio advertising.
+The audio conference is free to attend for UK advertisers and agencies, radio and audio professionals and Radiocentre members stations.
+Held in multiple cities across the UK, Tuning In has heard from John Cleese, Mel C, Diane Morgan and Alain de Botton, alongside radio personalities like Ronan Keating, Jordan North and Amanda Holden.
+Videos from Tuning In can be found on Youtube.

+Audio Ad of the Year Award

+The award, run by Radiocentre in partnership with Campaign since 2022, celebrates creativity in audio advertising and champions the teams behind excellent work that has run within the year.
+Droga5 London took home the 2022 title with a campaign for Rustlers, followed by Adam&Eve DDB winning in 2023 with their campaign for Quorn, and most recently, Uncommon Creative Studio took home the 2024 gold for their work with Hiscox.

 Diversity Masterclasses

 Radiocentre works closely with Creative Access to try and improve the representation of young people from BAME backgrounds and those with a lower socioeconomic status, hosting radio masterclasses for Creative Access interns who are looking to start careers in radio and audio.

 Radioplayer

 Radioplayer is a radio technology platform, owned by UK radio broadcasters and operated under licence in more than a dozen other countries.
 It operates an internet radio web tuner, a set of mobile phone apps, an in-car adaptor, and a growing range of integrations with other connected devices and platforms.

 AER

 The Association of European Radios (AER) is the Europe-wide trade body for commercial radio, representing the interests of over 5,000 commercial radio stations to the EU Institutions.
 AER promotes the development of European commercially funded radio broadcasting, by ensuring a fair and sustainable economic framework for radio to thrive in.
 Radiocentre is a member of the AER.